ENISA Single Reporting Platform readiness for CRA

 How cramio prepares SRP reports

 cramio organizes product, SBOM, vulnerability, incident, and evidence data so teams can draft CRA reports quickly and consistently.
-Submission receipts and report decisions can be kept in a tamper-evident evidence vault.
+It generates portal-ready packages and stores the confirmation reference entered after an authorised person files through the official portal.

 - Early warning facts for the 24-hour reporting window.